jmcob/jmxi.art/README.md

 # JMxi

 these are my non-work project.
-You can still find my worl projects a my /oc repository.
+You can still find my work projects a my /jmaxcob repository.

 Thanks for giving me some advice !